Dialogue with my Father

 A series of conversations with my father.

-The artist pushes the heavy bulk of this domestic, upright piano around on the concrete floor trying and failing to find it space in the room.
+What if you just cannot allow yourself to let go of something, because it reminds you so profoundly of the person who has gone.
+Yet holding on becomes destructive and objects are taking over.
+In Dialogue with my Father, the heavy bulk of a neglected, domestic, upright piano is pushed around on a concrete floor trying in vain to find the right place.
 Frustration strips the piano of its dignity.
-Braced, it fights back stoically, belligerent, vibrating a dance to its raucous rumbling, dainty wheels twist in agony under its defiant weight, before taking you on a mesmerising journey inside the piano accompanied by a composition that gives voice to its involuntary creeks and resonances.
+Braced, it fights back stoically, belligerent, vibrating a dance to its raucous rumbling, dainty wheels twist in agony under its defiant weight, before drawing you into a mesmerising journey giving voice to the piano’s involuntary creeks and resonances.
+Dialogue with my Father is the proximity of conversing with an absent presence; composer father, artist daughter.

 Location: Suffolk